-Is a Banquet Hall Required to Refund Deposits If a Wedding Is Cancelled Because of Covid19?
+If a Wedding Is Cancelled Because of Covid19 Are Deposits Refundable?

 Similar Questions About Cancelled Weddings Include:

-- If a Wedding Is Cancelled, Do I Get My Various Deposit Monies Back?
+- If My Wedding Gets Cancelled Do I Get Any Deposit Money Back?

 - What Happens If My Wedding Gets Cancelled Because of Covid?

-A Helpful Guide For How to Determine Your Legal Rights Regarding Contracts and Deposits When Your Wedding Becomes Cancelled Due to Covid-19 Restrictions
+Your Legal Rights Regarding Contracts and Deposits When Your Wedding Is Cancelled Due to Covid-19 Restrictions

 Disappointingly, you planned your special day right down to the very last detail; except of course for Covid19 which has become an unplanned wedding crasher.
 Among weddings, jack and jill parties, stags and stagettes, wedding showers, among other events involving gatherings with more than ten (10) people must now be cancelled or delayed.